kensiprell/grails-atmosphere-meteor/README.md

 ### MeteorServlet Class

 The ```create-meteor-servlet``` script creates a class in grails-app/atmosphere that extends Atmosphere's MeteorServlet.
-You could probably use a single class throughout your application.
+You can probably use a single class throughout your application.

-Although the [sample application](https://github.com/kensiprell/grails-atmosphere-meteor-sample) uses the same MeteorServlet class for each URL, you can easily use a different class.
-Of course, each of the URL patterns above can be further divided using a combination of request headers, path, etc. For example, a chat room could be established under /atmosphere/chat/private-room that is serviced by the same servlet, MeteorServlet, and MeteorHandler classes as /atmosphere/chat/*.

 ### MeteorHandler Class

 The ```create-meteor-handler``` script creates a class in grails-app/atmosphere that extends HttpServlet.
-This is where you customize how the HTTP requests and responses (including Atmosphere Broadcaster) are handled.
+This is where you customize how the HTTP requests and responses are handled by overriding the ```doGet()``` and ```doPost()``` methods.

+Each URL pattern can be differentiated using a combination of request headers, path, etc. For example, a chat room could be established under ```/atmosphere/chat/private-room-12345``` that is serviced by the same MeteorServlet and MeteorHandler classes as ```/atmosphere/chat/*```.

 ## Plugin Installation, Configuration, and Use